jimmyjxiao/RGBIndicator_Helper/README.md

 ### Writing data handlers
 Base it off the example data handler `airportData`.
 The idea of it is the data handler takes the HTTP body content from the REST API and boils it down into which LEDs need to which color.
 ### The main loop
 Base it off the example sketch in the main folder. `setup()` needs to call `initializeHardware();`.
 Also connect to your wifi network so we can make HTTP requests to the API.
 The rest of the stuff in the loop is pretty self explanatory from the example.
+The `src` folder needs to be named that and then dropped in the folder of the arduino sketch.

 ## Tips
 * Get the NodeMCU version of the ESP8266 instead of the smaller ESP-01 unless space is really an issue.
 So much easier to deal with, plus you get a few pins for GPIO directly off the microcontroller.
 Plus none of that getting an arduino to work as a USB to serial adapter and all that nonsense.
+* If you're using addressable LEDs, watch out for the voltage stuff, as the WS2812 takes 5v, but the ESP8266 works off 3.3v.
+I got away with powering the strip at 5v, but signaling at 3.3v, but your mileage may vary.